briankchan/SVMod/README.md

 # SVMod

-A simple tool to copy files to and from your Shadowverse installation on Windows.
+A tool to copy files to and from your Shadowverse installation on Windows.

 ## Usage